 When you run a small business, every penny matters—especially in the early stages when budgets are tight.
 By reducing operational costs, not only do you streamline efficiencies for your business but you also increase your profit margins.
 This sets you up for long-term growth.

 But what specifically are operational costs, and how can you go about cutting them to save money for your business?
-Let’s review.
+Here are the topics we’ll cover in this post:

 Generally speaking, operating costs are the expenses that keep the business running on a daily basis.
 This consists of a mixture of both fixed expenses and variable costs.
 The fixed costs remain steady, whereas variable costs can shift on a monthly basis.